JAlcocerT/JAlcocerT/content/docs/SelfHosting/https.md

 NGINX can be used together with Authelia, which provides potentially, an authentication layer.

+But more than that, NGINX Proxy Manager works well with sub.sub.domains:

+{{< cards >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/software-for-weddings/#conclusions" title="NPM sub sub domain working" image="/blog_img/selfh/nginx-cloudflare-filebrowser.png" subtitle="Learnings from setting https on the Wedding Project" >}}
+{{< /cards >}}

+while using cloudflare tunnels for the same, I got issues.

+> The sub/sub domain had it sense to test a dummy service offering within my main brand

 {{< cards cols="1" >}}
   {{< card link="https://fossengineer.com/selfhosting-nginx-proxy-manager-docker/" title="NGINX Setup and HTTPs with DuckDNS" >}}
 {{< /cards >}}